heera/requent/README.md

 ```php
 http://example.com/users/1?fields=posts{comments}&paginate=simple&per_page=5`
 ```

+> When selecting properties of a model/resource using query string, i.e: `fields=name,posts{title}`, we can select a dynamic property (getter/accessor), defined using a `getPropertyAttribute` method.

 This will be useful if we declare explicit route other than RESTfull routes for Resource Controllers.
 [Check Laravel Documentation](https://laravel.com/docs/5.4/controllers#resource-controllers).